Concentration

 He underestimated his enemy.

-Disregarding reports from his native scouts, Custer was of the opinion he could easily defeat the indian tribes arrayed against him.
+Disregarding reports from his native scouts, Custer was of the opinion he could easily defeat the Indian tribes arrayed against him.
 After all, he had done it before.
-In fact, Custer had gained quite a reputation as an indian fighter.
+In fact, Custer had gained quite a reputation as an Indian fighter.

 Unfortunately, he believed his own press.